run-llama/llama-hub/llama_hub/llama_packs/evaluator_benchmarker/README.md

 You can download the pack to the `./evaluator_benchmarker_pack` directory through python code as well.
-The sample script below demonstrates how to construct `EvaluatorBenchmarkerPack` using a `LabelledPairwiseEvaluationDataset` downloaded from `llama-hub` and a `PairwiseComparisonEvaluator` that uses GPT-4 as the LLM.
+The sample script below demonstrates how to construct `EvaluatorBenchmarkerPack` using a `LabelledPairwiseEvaluatorDataset` downloaded from `llama-hub` and a `PairwiseComparisonEvaluator` that uses GPT-4 as the LLM.
+Note though that this pack can also be used on a `LabelledEvaluatorDataset` with a `BaseEvaluator` that performs single-grading evaluation — in this case, the usage flow remains the same.

 ```python
 from llama_index.llama_dataset import download_llama_dataset